JBEI/edd/docs/Use_Cases.md

 sufficient metadata in EDD to allow the experiment to be fully understood by readers, as well as reproduced later (at least in combination with the associated paper).
 The standard English description of experimental conditions captured in scientific publications can't be automatically processed, and is often insufficient to reproduce the experiment later on.
-Experement reproducability is a much larger issue than can be entirely solved by EDD, but EDD can provide a standard format for capturing experimental conditions, as well as some help in reviewing whether a minimal set of metadata have been captured for posterity.
+Experiment reproducability is a much larger issue that can't be entirely solved by EDD, but EDD can provide a standard format for capturing experimental conditions, as well as some help in reviewing whether a minimal set of metadata have been captured for posterity.